 The Department of Chemistry and Biochemistry has 17 faculty members.
 All of the faculty have doctorate degrees from leading universities.

 The Department of Chemistry and Biochemistry’s teaching and research facilities are located in two connected buildings—Ladd and Dunbar Halls.
 Some additional laboratories are located in the A. Glenn Hill Center, and Quentin Burdick Building.
 Students are trained in the use of state-of-the-art equipment, some of which is duplicated at only a few sites in the world.
 Some undergraduate students are trained to use several powerful and sophisticated laser systems, and some have even built lasers that were put directly to work on research projects.
-Nuclear magnetic resonance spectrometry, X-ray diffraction and fluorescence are as up-to-date as one finds at any major university.
+Nuclear magnetic resonance spectrometry, X-ray diffraction and fluorescence are as up-to-date as one would expect to find at any major research university.
 Theoretical chemistry researchers use some of the most powerful computers on the NDSU campus.

 A number of endowed scholarships and fellowships are available to highly qualified applicants.
 The Department of Coatings and Polymeric Materials offers industry-funded scholarships and fellowships to chemistry majors interested in taking the coatings and polymeric materials option.
 In addition, more than half of the students majoring in chemistry are engaged in research and earning substantial portions of their living expenses.
 Financial support for research experiences is provided principally by grants and contracts of faculty researchers, various summer Research Experiences for Undergraduates programs, and national scholarship and fellowship programs, such as the Goldwater Foundation.
-Since 1992, seven students in the department have been awarded Goldwater Fellowships, which cover all educational expenses.
+Since 1992, nine students in the department have been awarded Goldwater Fellowships, which cover all educational expenses.
 Students interested in secondary school teaching have additional funding opportunities as laboratory teaching assistants and discussion leaders in a peer-tutoring program known as Supplemental Instruction.
 These positions not only provide an opportunity for help toward meeting expenses but also in adding relevant experience to resumes.

 High School Preparation